vlazzarini/cs-s7/README.md

 ```

 are used to build the `cs-s7` program and the `libcss7.{so,
 dylib,dll}`.
+The REPL is built by default with notcurses if
+installed (to turn this option off, pass `-DUSE_NOTCURSES=OFF`
-If libtecla is installed, the `cs-s7` REPL will use it for enhanced command editing.
+to CMake).
+Otherwise, lf libtecla is installed, the REPL will use it for enhanced
+command editing.
+The build falls back on the vanilla REPL with no
+special editing capabilities.

 ## Running